Chenyg0126/Synthetic-Debris/README.md

 # Synthetic-Debris
-Highway road debris detection dataset (brick, paper box, rock)
-FBENet: A Highway Road Debris Detection Network

-、# FBENet: A Highway Road Debris Detection Network
+# FBENet: A Highway Road Debris Detection Network

 This repository provides the inference code and pre-trained model weights for the paper:
 **"FBENet: A Highway Road Debris Detection Network Based on Frequency-Aware Bidirectional Feature Fusion and Efficient Attention Enhancement"** (Submitted to *Sensors*).